brock-r/BR-Portfolio/README.md

 # Data/Computer Science Portfolio
 My Computer / Data Science Portfolio as a university-level Computer Science student.

-A repository of my academic and personal projects with the use of Python.

 ## Table of Contents

 ### Data Analysis and Visualization